ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

     180deg engine.
     - 180deg of power, 90deg of silence, 180deg of power, 270deg of
       silence.
-  - We'll learn that this is the same interval as the 90deg V-Twin.
+  - We'll learn later that this is the same interval as the 90deg V-Twin.
 Which is why they have similar sound.
   - Appears to be a newer design.
   - Some people say this ends up being similar to a V-Twin.
 Especially in sound.
 That makes sense, because sound comes from exhaust and is